 Into A Black Beyond

-ConTextos is excited to launch Into A Black Beyond (IABB).
+ConTextos launched Into A Black Beyond (IABB) in 2021.
 IABB is an intergenerational, facilitated and co-created digital writing circle for ALL Black Chicagoans, across all identities, which will explore topics relevant to this inflection point in history with an eye toward mutual growth and shared understanding.
 IABB invites applicants to pioneer a community of writers and thinkers, receiving a stipend to produce work that looks into and beyond the Black experience in Chicago.
 We will dive into relevant topics by reading/viewing contemporary and historical voices, while crafting individual narratives around these issues.

 Dear Chicago: Chicago Youth Telling Their Truths is a new program by ConTextos that centers the expertise, stories and self-determination of Chicago’s young people.
 We will co-create a space of reflection, healing and connection while uplifting the writings, voices, artistry, and perspectives of youth about their own lives as Authors.
 These 20 youth Authors come from Chicago Public Schools and are between 15-17 years old.
 During the time of COVID-19, local and national Movements for Black Lives, and the increased violence of Summer 2020 in Chicago, our city’s young people have critical visions and expertise to share.